CharlieHdzMx/CharlieHdzMx.github.io/_posts/2021-05-08-Autosar_CyberSecurity.md

 * **Key**, is an instance of a key type.

 #### CSM Key Elements
+Key element IDs are not unique, whereas key IDs must be unique within the system.
+According to the AUTOSAR standard, key elements have IDs less than 1000, while vendor-specific key elements have IDs greater than or equal to 1000.

+#### CSM Key Element Attributes
+Key elements define additional attributes for a key.
+Each key has a reference in each of the cryptographic modules.
+For example, the definition of Key A references the CSM, CryIf, and Crypto Driver modules.
+The management of key elements in CSM is based on handling functions such as:

+ * Write access
+ * Read access
+ * Persistency
+ * Initial value
+ * Size
+Each key has a reference in each of the cryptographic modules.
+For example, Key A is referenced by the CSM, CryIf, and Crypto Driver modules.

+Operations such as setting a key element using the function Csm_KeyElementSet(), reading a key element using Csm_KeyElementGet(), indicating key correctness, and copying key elements can be called synchronously or asynchronously.

+Asynchronous  operations block the process each time a key element is being processed and are released in the next cycle of execution of the main function where the key element is defined as completed.
+Synchronous operations are triggered and do not block any processing but incur overhead costs due to the asynchronous function calls.

 ### CSM primitives
 CSM primitives define each job type based on: